-Very exposed to moderately exposed upper and mid eulittoral bedrock and boulders characterized by a dense community of barnacles, including Chthamalus montagui, Chthamalus stellatus and Semibalanus balanoides, and the limpet Patella vulgata.
-Damp cracks and crevices in the rock provide a refuge for small individuals of the mussel Mytilus edulis and the winkles Melarhaphe neritoides and Littorina saxatilis.
+Very exposed to moderately exposed upper and mid eulittoral bedrock and boulders characterized by a dense community of barnacles, including Chthamalus montagui, Chthamalus stellatus, Semibalanus balanoides, and the limpet Patella vulgata.
+Damp cracks and crevices in the rock provide a refuge for small individuals of the mussel Mytilus edulis, and the winkles Melarhaphe neritoides and Littorina saxatilis.
 These crevices can also be occupied by encrusting coralline algae and the anemone Actinia equina.
-Black patches of the lichen Verrucaria maura may be found in this zone.
+Patches of the black lichen Verrucaria maura and the green seaweed Ulva intestinalis may be present, though in low abundance (Occasional).
+Shaded vertical littoral fringe and upper eulittoral bedrock may be characterised by the shade-tolerant red seaweeds Catenella caespitosa, Bostrychia scorpioides and/or Lomentaria articulata.
+Where the turf of Catenella caespitosa is well established, barnacles are rare.
 There is much regional variation in the distribution and zonation of Chthamalus spp.
-On the west coast Chthamalus spp. dominate the upper eulittoral, often forming a distinct white band above a darker band of Semibalanus balanoides in the mid eulittoral zone.
+On the west coast Chthamalus spp. dominate the upper eulittoral, often forming a distinct white band above a darker band of Semibalanus balanoides in the mid eulittoral zone (Sem).
 Chthamalus montagui is better adapted to resist desiccation and, therefore, extends further up the shore.
-On some shores, particularly in the south-west, Chthamalus spp. is the dominant barnacle throughout the eulittoral zone (Cht.Cht).
-On other shores, particularly in the south, Lichina pygmaea can form a distinct zone (JNCC, 2015).
+In the south-west Chthamalus spp. can be the dominant barnacles throughout the eulittoral zone.